 According to the AHA (American Heart Association), and WHO (World Health Organization), the daily sodium intake should exceed no more than 2300 milligrams.
 The IOM (Institute of Medicine) suggests keeping the sodium intake to 1500 milligrams each day.

-So, to keep water retention in check, you must completely avoid packaged and processed foods.
+So, to keep water retention in check, it would help if you stayed away from packaged and processed foods.
 To add flavor to your veggies or meats, spices should be a better option than salt.

 Some of the foods that you should try omitting from your diet if you are being troubled with water retention include: